conrad/dotfiles/README.md

 - Follow these directions to set up autocompletion with git: https://git-scm.com/book/en/v1/Git-Basics-Tips-and-Tricks#Auto-Completion

+## Setting up bash prompt

+- You need to install `lolcat` in some form and then choose which one you're using in the `.bash_prompt` file. `lolcat-c` is the fastest.
+Currently, it's set just to use `lolcat`, which is easy to install with `gem install lolcat`.

 ## Note on .bashrc & .bash_profile

 - The usual convention is that `.bash_profile` will be executed at login shells, i.e. interactive shells where you login with your user name and password at the beginning.
 When you ssh into a remote host, it will ask you for user name and password (or some other authentication) to log in, so it is a login shell.